 How To Save A Staghorn Fern Losing Fronds

-As mentioned already, it's normal for shield or basal fronds to go brown.
+As mentioned already, on a mature plant it's normal for basal and sterile fronds to go brown.
 Fertile fronds should remain green and are produced during most of the year, providing conditions are good.
 They should then last 2 or 3 years before dying off.

 If they're dying quickly and you have multiple fronds falling, then it's very likely to be a watering issue.
 Typically too much water.
 Cut back on the watering and move the plant to a slightly warmer and lighter spot to help dry out the growing medium.